 Moreover, the volatility and variability of Mutual Funds are also calculated while determining its risk profile.
 These indicate the time and holding potential for change in portfolio value, as well as the frequency of any change in its value.

 Allocation can be done using larger indices, or by dividing the entire value into small or mid-sized indices for better evaluation.
 One can also use a different benchmarking index for different types of Mutual Funds to get a better understanding of the performance and investment horizon.

-It is important to use the most appropriate benchmarking whenever comparing funds to ensure best portfolio management under all condition.
+It is important to use the most appropriate benchmarking whenever comparing funds to ensure the best portfolio management under all conditions.
 It will allow an individual to avoid any error while determining the benchmark in Mutual Funds.

 Beta ratios can differ depending on the large, small, and mid-cap investment within the same asset category.
 It provides a stable base to calculate the expected returns of that particular investment.